 Galerie Fleur & Wouter was founded in 2019 by Fleur Feringa and Wouter van Herwaarden in Amsterdam's De Pijp neighbourhood.
-They see the gallery, its artists, international networks and supporters as a family.
-Their goal is to help their artists' careers grow and increase the appreciation for art in general.
+The gallery sees its artists, international network and supporters as a family.
+Its mission is to foster the long-term development of its artists' careers while contributing to a broader appreciation of contemporary art.

-The gallery focuses on representing young artists from the Dutch and Belgian art scene.
-Together with them, they are embarking on a long-term journey to support their careers.
-In addition, the gallery represents the well-known mid-career artist Erik Mattijssen.
-The interests of this group of artists are central to all our choices.
-They support and inspire each other and challenge one another.
-The gallery also creates exhibitions with guest artists and gives a platform to artists who have been ignored by mainstream art history, such as outsider artists.
+The gallery focuses on representing young artists from the Dutch and Belgian art scene, building long-term relationships that support the development of their practices.
+In addition, it represents the renowned mid-career artist Erik Mattijssen.
+The interests and artistic development of this group of artists are central to the gallery's programme and decision-making.
+The artists support, inspire and challenge one another.
+Alongside its represented artists, the gallery organises exhibitions with guest artists and provides a platform for artists who have been overlooked by mainstream art history, including outsider artists.

-Although commercial in essence, the gallery's founders have strong ties to project spaces and the museum world, which is reflected in the programme.
-The scenography of the exhibitions is museum-like.
-Artists are challenged to think in terms of total installations.
-The group exhibitions are conceptually layered and carefully curated and designed.
-The side programme provides further insight through artist talks, performances and film screenings.
-Thanks to this approach and strong online presence, the gallery is able to reach a young audience.
+Although commercial in nature, the gallery reflects its founders' strong connections to project spaces and the museum world.
+This is evident in its programme, which is characterised by museum-like exhibition design and scenography.
+Artists are encouraged to think in terms of total installations, while group exhibitions are conceptually layered and carefully curated and designed.
+A public programme of artist talks, performances and film screenings provides further context and insight.
+Combined with a strong online presence, this approach enables the gallery to engage a young and diverse audience.

-Since its foundation, the gallery has focused on collaborations within the art world.
-For example, the gallery shared a space with Working Title Gallery, where shows were organised alternately.
-The gallery is currently located in a building with several galleries, studios and other creative companies, forming a close-knit community.
-The gallery collaborates with and advises the Amsterdam art academies.
-Internationally, it cooperates with galleries in representing artists and participating in art fairs.
+Since its foundation, collaboration has been a core part of the gallery's practice.
+It previously shared an exhibition space with Working Title, where exhibitions were organised alternately.
+Today, the gallery is located in a building that houses several galleries, artists' studios and other creative organisations, forming a close-knit community.
+It also collaborates with and advises Amsterdam's art academies.
+Internationally, the gallery works with partner galleries on artist representation and participation in international art fairs.

-Despite its short existence, Galerie fleur & Wouter is a well-known name in the Dutch art world.
-The gallery has sold work to important Dutch and international museums, corporate and private collections.
-Its artists have had solo exhibitions in major museums such as Stedelijk Museum Amsterdam, The Noordbrabants Museum and Museum MORE, and have been nominated for important prizes such as Prix de Rome, NN-Art Award, Loewe Foundation Prize and the Scheffer Prize.
-The gallery participates in major international art fairs such as Art Antwerp by Art Brussels and MIART.
+Despite its relatively short history, Galerie Fleur & Wouter has established itself as a recognised name within the Dutch art world.
+Works by its artists have entered important Dutch and international museum, corporate and private collections.
+The gallery's artists have presented solo exhibitions at major museums, including the Stedelijk Museum Amsterdam, The Noordbrabants Museum and Museum MORE, and have been nominated for prestigious awards such as the Prix de Rome, NN Art Award, Loewe Foundation Craft Prize and the Scheffer Prize.
+In 2026, Galerie Fleur & Wouter was nominated for the Ernst Hilger Young and Innovative Gallery Prize.
+The gallery regularly participates in leading international art fairs, including Artissima, Art Antwerp by Art Brussels and miart.

 Feel free to contact us for any questions.